zcheng19/CQF-based_TSN/README.md

 # CQF-based TSN Simulator
-The CQF-based TSN simulator supports a general scheduling environment of the original CQF or Multi-CQF model for Time-Sensitive Networks (TSN).
+The CQF-based TSN simulator supports a general scheduling environment of the CQF or Multi-CQF model for Time-Sensitive Networks (TSN).
 Several packed schedulers can be used to do the test.

 Run "pip3 install -r requirements.txt" to install the necessary modules.